phpqa/phpqa.github.io/_pages/contributing.md

     - The `url`<sup>[1](#notes)</sup> for this website.
 - label: *optional*, *discouraged*
     - The label for this website.
-    - This field will be used to overwrite the visible url on the tool detail page.
+    - This field will be used to overwrite the visible url on the project detail page.

 ##### License

 license: `object` {url: `string` *url*, label: `string` *label*}

 The license for the project.
-This is a **required** for licensed projects.
+This is a **required** field for licensed projects.
 It should be an object with at least a `url` and a `label` property.

 - url: *required*
     - The `url`<sup>[1](#notes)</sup> where this license can be read in full.
 - label: *required*
     - The type of this license.
 Examples are 'MIT License'. <!-- TODO list all examples -->
-    - This field will be used to overwrite the visible url on the tool detail page.
+    - This field will be used to overwrite the visible url on the project detail page.

 ##### Terms